electron/rfcs/text/0017-shared-texture.md

 #### Copy source texture

-Make a copy of source texture at import time is also considered, but it's not ideal.
-Firstly, it introduces one extra copy and doubles the GPU memory usage.
-Secondly, the performance is not ideal if we make user waits for the copy to complete.
-Thus, I choose to not provide copy ability and encourage users to listen for `allReferenceReleased` callback to release the source texture.
+Making a copy of the source texture at import time was also considered, but it's not ideal.
+First, it introduces an extra copy and doubles GPU memory usage.
+Second, performance suffers if we make the user wait for the copy to complete.
+Thus, we choose not to provide a copy option and encourage users to listen for the `allReferenceReleased` callback to release the source texture.

 #### Cautions of lifecycle management